Trauma Services BC has operational oversight of the BC Trauma Registry.

 The minimum dataset contains information on all trauma patients in BC who have been sent by ambulance or have been in an emergency department, or who have been admitted to hospital.
 The minimum dataset is originally compiled from data available from other datasets in BC and then is enhanced by adding several additional trauma specific data elements.

 The comprehensive dataset is not captured in other provincial or regional datasets.
+Information is collected under the authority of sections 26c and 26e of FIPPA.
 It contains a large number of clinical and administrative data specific to trauma on patients who meet any of the following criteria: